CloudSecurityAlliance/CSA-Guidance/Domain 6- Management Plane and Business Continuity.md

 BC/DR must take a risk-based approach.
 Many BC options may be cost prohibitive in the cloud, but may also not be necessary.
 This is no different than in traditional data centers, but it isn't unusual to want to over-compensate when losing physical control.
 For example, the odds of a major IaaS provider going out of business or changing their entire business model is low, but this isn't all that uncommon for a smaller venture-backed SaaS provider.

 * Ask the provider for outage statistics over time since this can help inform your risk decisions.

 * Remember that capabilities vary between providers and should be included in the vendor selection process.

 #### Business continuity within the cloud provider

 When you deploy assets into the cloud you can't assume the cloud will always be there, or always work the way you expect.
 Outages and issues are no more or less common than with any other technology, although the cloud can be overall more resilient when the provider includes mechanisms to better enable building resilient applications.

 This is a key point we need to spend a little more time on: As we've mentioned in a few places the very nature of virtualizing resources into pools typically creates *less* resiliency for any single asset, like a virtual machine.
-On the other hand, abstracting resources and managing everything through software opens up flexibility to more-easily enable resiliency features like durable storage and cross-geographic load balancing.
+On the other hand, abstracting resources and managing everything through software opens up flexibility to more easily enable resiliency features like durable storage and cross-geographic load balancing.

 There is a huge range of options here, and not all providers or platforms are created equal, but you shouldn't assume that "the cloud" as a general term is more or less resilient than traditional infrastructure.
 Sometimes it's better, sometimes it's worse, and knowing the difference all comes down to your risk assessment and *how* you use the cloud service.